 The Fitzhugh Carter Tract (hereafter referred to as the Carter Tract) was purchased by the Northwest Florida Water Management District (NWFWMD) in October 2003 and established as a tract of Econfina Creek Wildlife Management Area (WMA).
 A mitigation bank permit from the Florida Department of Environmental Protection (DEP) was issued to the NWFWMD in August 2005 to manage the property.
 Management objectives identified by the NWFWMD include wetlands restoration, preservation and management, aquatic habitat preservation, erosion control, and uplands restoration and management.
 In June 2005, the Florida Fish and Wildlife Conservation Commission (FWC) entered into a cost-share agreement with NWFWMD to develop and implement a comprehensive fish and wildlife management program for the Carter Tract.
-Following eight years of successful partnership, this agreement was renewed in April 2014 for an additional five years through 2019.
 As part of this agreement, an annual survey and monitoring program for the gopher tortoise (Gopherus polyphemus) has continued since 2005.